Japerz12138/re-download-manager/README.md

 - Delete `package-lock.json` file.
 - Run command `npm install`.
+- Run command `npm i concurrently` to download concurrently.

 ### Why?
 Windows can't reconize "set", and MacOS can't reconize "export", when upload to the repo, make sure it stays `set` to avoid conflicts!

 ## Start Re Download Manager Debug

+Use command: `npx electron .` to start program.

+Everytime you made changes, use `npm run build` to build the program.
+Then `npx electron .`.

+P.s.
+This is a tempaory solution...
+Which not actually in debug mode.
+Will update this ReadMe when this got fixed.

+Not for now:
 First, use `npm start`
 Then, run `npm run rdm-server` in another terminal.
 This will show the desktop version created by Electron.